xiaopv/xiaopv.github.io/_teaching/2024-spring-mat201.md

 ## Homework

  * Apr.
+11, 2024
+   * Start working on Homework 13 in WileyPLUS.
+   * Complete Activity 3.1.2, and let me know if you want to present.

+ * Apr.
 9, 2024
    * Finish Homework 12 in WileyPLUS.
    * Quiz 11 on Thursday will cover Goal 8, 9, 10, 11, 12, 13, 14, 15, 16, 19.